stevetasticsteve/kovol-language-tools/pseudocode.md

 - if last character = "m"
   - 1s suffix = "inim"
   - 2s suffix = "iniŋ"
-- else if last vowel = "ɛ"
+- elif last vowel = "ɛ"
   - replace "ɛ" with "o" in 1p and 2p root
 - if last 2 characters are "ɛl"
   - short suffixes 2 characters in 1s, 2s, 3s